-Five Bellefontaine residents are requesting Ohio’s Supreme Court to block a proposed city ordinance prohibiting “adult cabaret performance” from appearing on the city’s Nov.
-7 ballot, according to a complaint filed by attorney Tim Steinhelfer on Sept.
-21. The filing argues the ballot initiative was submitted fraudulently, and the Logan County Board of Elections and Secretary of State Frank LaRose used “novel” theories when voting to place the measure on the ballot.
+The Ohio Supreme Court unanimously ruled on Sunday that Bellefontaine’s proposed city ordinance prohibiting “adult cabaret performance” cannot appear on the city’s Nov.
+7 ballot, court documents show.
+The court decided the ballot initiative was submitted fraudulently, and the Logan County Board of Elections and Secretary of State Frank LaRose did not comply with Ohio’s Revised Code when voting to place the measure on the ballot.

-Josh Brown, an attorney representing the anti-drag group, said the six residents added the header language that enshrines the measure as a zoning ordinance after they were told to do so by election officials.
+Josh Brown, an attorney representing the anti-drag group, has not responded to NBC4’s request for comment, but previously said the six residents added the header language that enshrines the measure as a zoning ordinance after they were told to do so by election officials.

 The idea to start a petition began circulating in Bellefontaine after a drag queen named Blond Vanity was featured riding a jet ski in the city’s 2022 Christmas parade.
 Danielle Stefaniszyn and Devin Palmer, two of the six anti-drag residents, attended a Bellefontaine City Council meeting on Jan.
 10 “to express concerns over a metropolitan city type float” in the parade and claimed Vanity was “dressed in provocative women’s clothing.”

 The proposed Bellefontaine ordinance contains similar language to a bill proposed in the Ohio House of Representatives that also seeks to prohibit drag queen performances in public or where children are present.